Is the Nightmare Before Christmas a Halloween Movie?

 The Answer

-During a conversation at Colorado’s Telluride Horror Show film festival in 2017, director Selick explicitly said, “it’s a Halloween movie.”
+During a conversation at Colorado’s Telluride Horror Show film festival in 2017, director Selick explicitly said, “It’s a Halloween movie.

 The composer Danny Elfman told USA Today, “It’s definitely about Christmas, but for me, it’s a Halloween movie.”
 Additionally, the film’s premiere date is October 29th.